More like this

 Defensive options

-The increase in popularity of this type of plan has grown in reaction to the recent levels of the FTSE since defensive kick outs cater for the investor concern that the FTSE will go down in the future by offering a certain level of protection against slight falls in the market.
+The popularity of this type of plan has grown in reaction to the recent levels of the FTSE since defensive kickouts cater to the investor’s concern that the FTSE will go down in the future by offering a certain level of protection against slight falls in the market.

 One example is the UK Step Down Defensive Kick Out from the Royal Bank of Scotland where the level of the FTSE required for the plan to mature early falls by 3% each year with a headline growth rate of 7.5%.
-This means that in the final year, the value of the FTSE can be up to 15% below the value at the start and your plan would still kick out.
-All things being equal this therefore offers the investor a wider opportunity for the investment to kick out than those which are based on the index being at least as high as its starting level.
+This means that in the final year, the value of the FTSE can be up to 15% below the value at the start, and your plan will still be kicked out.
+All things being equal, this, therefore, offers the investor a wider opportunity for the investment to kick out than those which are based on the index being at least as high as its starting level.

 The best of both worlds